EliasB-NU/rcj-gamesite/README.md

 # RCJ Gamesites

+This project should still work, but I recomment using the [RCJV-App](https://github.com/EliasB-NU/RCJV-APP).
+It has push notifications and features for all the other leagues as well.

 Fetches the all the games and standings from the Soccersys software by Marco Dankel and displays the game plan on the gameplan site, the standings on a site and all the games for each referee on another site.